 Insist on safeties and be clear that you’re getting up and leaving if it doesn’t work for you.
 You are totally within your rights to ensure the session is recorded or have a friend sit with you during the session, especially if you don’t know your partner all that well.
 Trust has to be earned.

 There’s also a big difference between hypnosis between strangers and hypnosis with someone who you trust, or who has authority over you in some way.
 There are risks to letting someone into your head.
 If you are in a relationship with an emotional abuser, all the tools of influence can be used in hypnosis to confuse, reframe, or gaslight you.
 With enough rapport and trust and repeated sessions, they can change what you want to do.
-There have been documented instances of trusted authority figures using hypnosis to aid in sexual assault.

 There’s unfortunately only so much this guide can do to describe predatory behavior, as a skilled manipulator will build up trust by being completely trustworthy until you let your guard down.
 There is an excellent book, Why Does He Do That, that discusses manipulative behavior and "tells" that abusers have.